krahabb/esphome-victron-vedirect/components/m3_vedirect/docs/configuration/entities/registers.md

 - `BITMASK`: Represents a bitmask i.e. a set of bit fields each carrying a binary state.
 The raw data value could have any size (DATA_TYPE: UN8 - UN16 - UN32).
 The typical example for a BITMASK register is VE_REG_DEVICE_OFF_REASON_2 (address: 0x0207) which has a data size of 4 bytes (UN32).
 - `BOOLEAN`: The register carries either 0 (false/inactive/disabled) or 1 (true/active/enabled) in a 1-byte payload (data_type: UN8).
 - `ENUM`: The register can assume a value from a limited/predefined set of numeric options.
 It is usually encoded as uint8 (data_type: UN8).
-Typical example is VE_REG_DEVICE_MODE (address: 0x0200)
+Typical example is VE_REG_DEVICE_MODE (address: 0x0200).
-- `NUMERIC`: The register contains a numeric value (signed or unsigned) representing a quantity (either a measure or a setting)
+- `NUMERIC`: The register contains a numeric value (signed or unsigned) representing a quantity (either a measure or a setting).
-- `STRING`: The value is an ANSI string of variable length (DATA_TYPE: VARIADIC)
+- `STRING`: The value is an ANSI string of variable length (DATA_TYPE: VARIADIC).

 ## ACCESS